 Booming is something that thunder can do.

-Know a linking verb when you see one.
+Recognize a linking verb when you find one.

 Mario is a computer hacker.

-Ising isn't something that Mario can do.
-Is connects the subject, Mario, to additional information about him, that he will soon have the FBI on his trail.
+Ising is not something that Mario can do.
+Is connects the subject, Mario, to additional information about him, that he will soon have the FBI on his tail!

 During bad storms, trailer parks are often magnets for tornadoes.

-Areing isn't something that trailer parks can do.
+Areing is not something that trailer parks can do.
 Are is simply connecting the subject, trailer parks, to something said about them, that they tend to attract tornadoes.

 After receiving another failing grade in algebra, Jose became depressed.

-Became connects the subject, Jose, to something said about him, that he wasn't happy.
+Became connects the subject, Jose, to something said about him, that he was not happy.

 A three-mile run seems like a marathon during a hot, humid July afternoon.

-Seems connects the subject, a three-mile run, with additional information, that it's more arduous depending on the day and time.
+Seems connects the subject, a three-mile run, with additional information, that exercise is more arduous depending on the day and time.

 At restaurants, Rami always feels angry after waiting an hour for a poor meal.